I have no idea who that guy is in the upper left picture, giving me a hug, but he smells like a fish.

 He first got the idea for medical thriller SCOURGE back in college, but had to wait for computer technology to mature enough to make the story scarier.
 The San Francisco Review of Books loved it.

-He’s now marketing a YA historical about a Japanese-American girl who infiltrates a WWII Japanese POW camp to free victims of medical experiments.
+On 15 August 2020, the 75th anniversary of the end of the Pacific War, he released RIPPLE IN THE SEA, a historical novel about a Japanese-American girl who infiltrates a WWII Japanese POW camp to free victims of medical experiments.
+(That’s the plan, anyway.)
+(Includes a rare glimpse into civilian life in wartime Japan.)
 That one was inspired by his father’s experience as the meteorologist on Tinian during the war, giving the weather reports for all the B‑29 raids on Japan.

 OK, enough with the formal bio.
 I’m on Twitter & Facebook.
 Links at the right.
 Or you could contact me via email, but the link on the right may be wonky.
 Right click it to copy my email address, then left click the link to bring up email of your choice, but it doesn’t automatically fill in the email address for me on my computer so have to paste the address.
 Works fine from my phone.
 Hopefully it’ll work for you without the copy/paste nonsense.
 Sorry ’bout that.